MahmoudMHassan/InvenioRDM-subject-annotater/README.md

 # InvenioRDM-subject-annotater

 A web client wrapped around [annif](https://github.com/NatLibFi/Annif) for automatic subject indexing for instances that are using invenioRDM.

-A demo could be accessed via https://inveniordm-subject-annotater.streamlit.app/
+## Demo video

+link

 ## Install locally